Updated 2026 Regulations UK London Airbnb

 nights/year London limit

-max planning fine
+planning fine (unlimited)

 Edinburgh licence fee